Bespoke Software vs Off-the-Shelf: Which Is Right for Your Business?

 Understanding the common mistakes in this decision helps you avoid them.

-Evaluating off-the-shelf software requires making decisions about which product best fits your requirements, accepting that no product is perfect, and committing to a vendor.
-Some businesses default to bespoke not because off-the-shelf is genuinely inadequate, but because the evaluation process is hard and bespoke seems to promise a perfect fit.
+Evaluating off-the-shelf software requires making decisions about which product best fits your requirements, accepting no product is perfect, and committing to a vendor.
+Some businesses default to bespoke because the evaluation process is hard and bespoke seems to promise a perfect fit.

 This is an expensive mistake.
-Bespoke development does not guarantee a perfect fit - it depends entirely on how well requirements are defined and how well the development is managed.
-And it costs significantly more than off-the-shelf software for the same functionality.
+Bespoke does not guarantee a perfect fit - it depends on how well requirements are defined and the development is managed.
+And it costs significantly more than off-the-shelf for the same functionality.

-The reverse mistake is choosing off-the-shelf software primarily because it is cheaper upfront, even when the fit is genuinely poor.
-Poor-fitting software creates ongoing costs - in workarounds, in manual processes, in staff frustration, and eventually in the cost of replacing it.
-A business that spends three years managing significant workarounds around a poorly fitting off-the-shelf product before finally commissioning bespoke software has often paid more in total than if it had gone bespoke from the start.
+The reverse mistake is choosing off-the-shelf because it is cheaper upfront, even when the fit is genuinely poor.
+Poor-fitting software creates ongoing costs - in workarounds, manual processes, staff frustration, and the eventual cost of replacement.
+A business that spends three years managing workarounds before finally going bespoke has often paid more in total than if it had gone bespoke from the start.

 Underestimating the cost of integration

-Off-the-shelf software rarely sits in isolation.
-It needs to share data with your other systems, and the cost of integrating it with those systems is frequently underestimated.
-In some cases, the integration cost can approach or exceed the cost of bespoke development for the same functionality.
+Off-the-shelf rarely sits in isolation.
+It needs to share data with your other systems, and the cost of integration is frequently underestimated.
+In some cases, integration cost can approach or exceed the cost of bespoke development for the same functionality.

-Before committing to an off-the-shelf solution, get a realistic assessment of what it will cost to integrate it with your existing systems.
-This cost is rarely included in the vendor's pricing.
+Before committing, get a realistic assessment of integration costs.
+This is rarely included in the vendor's pricing.

 Ignoring the total cost of workarounds

-Off-the-shelf software that requires significant workarounds has a real cost that is easy to ignore because it is distributed across your organisation's time rather than appearing as a line item on an invoice.
-If twenty people in your organisation each spend thirty minutes per day on manual steps that a better-fitting system would automate, that is two hundred person-hours per week - a significant ongoing cost that should be included in any comparison.
+Off-the-shelf software that requires significant workarounds has a real cost that is easy to ignore - it is distributed across your organisation's time rather than appearing as an invoice line item.
+If twenty people each spend thirty minutes per day on manual steps that better-fitting software would automate, that is two hundred person-hours per week - a significant ongoing cost that should be included in any comparison.

 Making the decision without involving users